mvolkmann/blog/src/python/python-compared-to-js.md

   until the asyncio module was added in Python 3.4 (some features require Python 3.7+)
 - ternary operator is not supported; for example:
+- lambda functions are more verbose than JavaScript arrow functions (lambda vs. ->)

   ```python
   name = len(sys.argv) > 1 ? sys.argv[1] : 'World' # not supported